Shxvi/TriClapClap/readme.md

 > 📌 **Note:** To hear sound only on the stream, set `"IsSoundLocalEnabled": false` and `"IsSoundStreamEnabled": true` inside `config.json`.

+### Headless Mode (Tray Execution)
+When utilizing **Method 1**, the desktop window can be suppressed completely to save system resources.
+Use `-h` or `--headless` flags when executing the application or create shortcut with this flag

 ### Method 2: Window Capture (Alternative)
 1. Run `triclapclap.exe`.
 2. Add a **Window Capture** source in OBS.